 The Government of India is keen to explore and utilize simulator technology for military and defense forces to reduce the expenses incurred on training and extend the life of real equipment.
 The policy lays special emphasis on indigenisation with respect to procurement, operations and maintenance of military simulators.

 The government of India also plans to strengthen the country’s military by decreasing its dependence on imports and indigenously producing defense equipment.
 India currently imports military weapons and simulators from the US, Russia, Israel and France.
-By banning imports, the country will move from mere procurement to development of a robust technology necessary to facilitate equipment production.
-The simulator industry will simultaneously boom with the government’s focused efforts to apply simulator technology across the defense sector for better training and preservation of real equipment.
-A list of 101 items has been prepared by the government that states the particular equipments are banned for import.
+The country will shift from mere procurement to robust technology needed to produce equipment by banning imports.
+Government-sponsored efforts to improve training and preserve real equipment will lead to a boom in simulator manufacturing.
+Government officials have make a list of 101 items that is prohibit from importation.

 How is VR simulation changing the face of armed forces training?

 VR simulation helps train armed forces in a realistic and intuitive manner.
-VR simulation technology is extremely helpful for creating situational awareness and conducting activity-based training like parachute jumps or operating in claustrophobic military environments.
-For the navy, virtual naval ships will help personnel get acclimatized with the ship layout and emergency exit routes so they are well prepared for any circumstances when on duty.
+It is extremely useful for practicing parachute jumps and operating in claustrophobic military environments using VR simulation technology.
+The navy uses virtual naval ships to learn ship layouts and emergency exit routes.
+When they’re on duty, they’ll get ready for anything.
 Let’s now have a look at some of the special use cases of VR.

 VR for disaster management training